hereismari/brick-blast-ball-RL/README.md

 - [ ] Actor-Critic Agent (or some other agent that considers a continuous space of actions)
 - [ ] Make improvements in order to train faster.

+---
-> OBS: This game was made only for learning purposes and is not related to Brick Blast Ball in anyway.
+This game was made only for learning purposes and is not related to Brick Blast Ball in anyway.